isackender/poke-collection/Readme.md

 ## Species

-**Currently Work In Progress** - There are also some filters to select the species of the whole collection.
+**Currently Work In Progress** - There are also some filters to select the species of the whole collection (shiny, legendary, or mythical).